TheNewStellW/vmware-operations-guide/content/Miscellaneous/Chapter 5 - Log Insight/4.5.3-vrealize-operations/_index.md

 ![Node events](4.5.2-fig-12.png)

 How was the above achieved?
 The following shows the actual query.
-Log Insight automatically group log entries of similar type and give them a unique event_type.
+Log Insight automatically group log entries of similar type and give them a unique **event_type**.
 This means you can filter out the types that are not relevant, like what I have done below.

 ![Filter out](4.5.2-fig-13.png)